AndroidIDEOfficial/AndroidIDE/docs/editor/color_schemes.md

   // "key": "#hex color code"

   "definitions": {
-    // we define the 'my_color' here
+    // we define 'my_color' here
     "my_color": "#6f5a4a",
     ...
   },